Medicare myths cause costly mistakes for seniors

 Myth #3: Medicare is completely free

 Popular belief: Medicare is a government benefit, so seniors don’t have to pay anything.
-They’ve already paid for it by paying taxes all those years.
+They’ve already paid for it by paying taxes all their lives.

-Truth: Even though Medicare is paid for by a tax-funded trust fund, people who have Medicare insurance coverage still have to pay monthly premiums and co-pays for services and prescription drugs.
+Truth: Even though Medicare is paid for by a tax-funded trust fund, people who have Medicare insurance coverage still have to pay monthly premiums and copays, coinsurance, or deductibles for services and prescription drugs.

-Others with low income may be eligible for the Qualified Medicare Beneficiary (QMB) program, which pays for Part A and B premiums.
+Also, people with low income may be eligible for one of the Medicare Savings Programs.
+Under these programs, the state helps to pay Medicare Part A and Part B premiums.

 Myth #4: Medicare pays for everything medical-related